"Refined olive and rapeseed oil" doesn't have the same ring

 It’s a grueling film: 135 minutes long and putting its character through the gauntlet.
 And yet there’s a spark that prevents it from devolving to misery.
 The opening half hour in particular is divinely great and strange before the film pivots to slightly more straightforward, though still engaging, storytelling mode.

 Lorenzo’s Oil follows the quest of Augusto (Nick Nolte) and Michaela (Susan Sarandon) Odone to find a cure for their son Lorenzo’s (Zack Greenberg) rare, brain-rotting disease.
-The couple reject medical consensus in their own intellectual and spiritual journey, doing their own research and experimentation to try and find a cure Lorenzo’s condition.
+The couple reject medical consensus in their own intellectual and spiritual journey, doing their own research and experimentation to try and find the missing piece in the cure for Lorenzo’s condition.
 Meanwhile, they try to maintain hope and sanity as Lorenzo’s condition worsens to a horrifying, vegetative state.

 Nolte and Sarandon are the film’s anchors, and both are terrific.
 Sarandon is more squarely in awards-bait territory as a devastated mom, commanding the screen with each new stroke of bad luck.
 It’s an excellent performance.
 She’s never shrill, genuinely moving.
 Nolte, by contrast, goes to an otherworldly place with a totally unconventional turn: He adopts a thick Italian accent and acts as if he’s a Michaelangelo sculpture come to life.
 He carries himself with hulking, operatic physicality, his face carved with tragedy.
 He repeatedly has old, fancy glasses dangling from the tip of his nose or off his face like crystal teardrops.
 It’s a wacky and brilliant role for the great Nolte.